Dawnabelle/who-am-i-what-am-i/readme.md

 I would apply for any job because I know it's a numbers game.
 I'm excited to be under-qualified and have to prove myself because I've been over-qualified for so long and have had to dumb myself down for interviews or available jobs.
 This will be refreshing.

-Being around nervous people is probably the worst bit of it.
-Some folks seem nervous or falsely confident.
-Being around that type of energy has always been extremely difficult for me.

 ### Work
 - set up git repository